18F/18f.gsa.gov/_posts/2015-12-16-useiti-whats-in-first-report.md

 understand the industry, leave the site more informed than when they entered.

-> We recognise that a public understanding of government revenues and  expenditure over time could help public debate and inform choice of appropriate and realistic options for sustainable development. – The EITI Principles
+> We recognize that a public understanding of government revenues and  expenditure over time could help public debate and inform choice of appropriate and realistic options for sustainable development. – The EITI Principles

 Informing public debate is a [key goal of the global Extractives Industry Transparency Initiative](https://eiti.org/eiti).
 The bulk of